google/prettytensor/docs/PrettyTensor.md

 * embedding_count: Number of items in the embedding.
 * embedding_shape: Shape of each embedding.
 * name: The name of this layer.
-* init: tf.*Initializer to use for initializing the input.
+* init: tf.*Initializer to use for initializing the input or a Tensor.
  Defaults to a truncated normal.

 #### Returns: